 Automated User Provisioning

 Automated provisioning removes the difficulties and delays caused by manually managing user accounts.
-First, your organization’s personnel system is linked to its user account systems through Identity and Access Management (IAM) software.
-Next, the software is configured to look for changes in the HR data, such as new employees, promotions, and name changes.
+First, your organization’s personnel information is imported into the provisioning system and linked to existing user accounts in your target systems.
+Next, the software is configured to look for changes in the personnel data, such as new employees, promotions, and name changes.
 When these changes are detected, the solution will automatically take action to create and maintain accounts throughout your network and related systems.
 These systems include directories such as Active Directory, Office 365, Google G Suite, as well as business applications like SAP and Salesforce.

 In addition to saving time and money, automated provisioning improves security.
 When accounts are created by hand, someone in IT knows the password to that account.
 The username and password must then be transferred to the new employee, often in an insecure manner.
 Automated provisioning removes the human vulnerability from this process.
 It can also be coupled with Account Claiming to mitigate the security risk associated with handing over new user credentials.